 Lisa Fields is an ecologist for the Southern Service Center of California State Parks.
 She is based in San Diego but works in parks extending from the Mexican border to central California.
 Her passion is raptor management, particularly the Osprey at Mono Lake.
 She initiated the nest monitoring program that began in 2004 and the nestling banding program that was started in 2009, and the use of GPS transmitters in 2013 to track migration.

 Terri Geissinger is a historian/guide for the Bodie Foundation.
-She is active in the Mono Basin Historical Society, and has been interviewing the last surviving residents of Bodie to collect their stories and memories before they are lost.
+She has been interviewing the last surviving residents of Bodie to collect their stories and memories before they are lost.
 Terri has a talent for making history come alive—her interpretive programs are immensely popular because of her enthusiasm and commitment to Bodie’s history.

 Tom Hahn is a field biologist with Bachelor's and Master's degrees in Biology from Stanford University and a PhD in Zoology from the University of Washington.
 He has been studying crossbills, White-crowned Sparrows, and other songbirds all over the west since the mid-1980s, and has spent countless hours in the field around Tioga Pass.
 He enjoys observing animals in their natural habitats, exchanging observations with fellow naturalists, and learning from his students.
 Tom is currently on the biology faculty at UC Davis, and lives in Davis with his wife Julie and his son Lyle